-We offer many different forms of additional provision.
-This can include:
+We offer many different forms of additional provision:

 - Additional in-class support.

 - Additional out-of- class support.

 - One-to-one support

 - Flexible groupings (including small group work)

 - Access to specific resources

 - Mentoring

 - Counselling

 - Access to a wide range of outside agencies

 - Opportunities to build self-confidence and independence